google/WebFundamentals/src/content/en/android/custom-tabs/headers/index.md

 "delegate_permission/common.use_as_origin"` which indicates that both apps belong to the same origin once the link is verified.

-### Create custom tab intent with extra headers
+### Create Custom Tab Intent with Extra Headers
-There are multiple ways for creating a [Custom Tabs intent][11].
+There are multiple ways for creating a [custom tabs intent][11].
 You can use the builder available in androidX by adding the library to the build dependencies:

 ```gradle